Elio-A/SafeRide/README.md

 Here are a few instructions that can guide you through using our application:

 1. Start the application and click on signup to create an account.
-2. Once account has been created, you will be redirected to the login page.
+2. Once an account has been created, you will be redirected to the login page.
 3. After logging in as a passenger, you will see a list of different buttons that do the following:
 	- "Live Status": This button displays the live status of all the drivers.
 The passenger can see which driver will be available the soonest.
 	- "Pickup Stations": This button displays where each station is located around campus via pin-points on a map.
 A picture of each station is also displayed to replicate a street vue.
 	- "Radius": This button redirects you to a picture of a map, showing the permited radius that the driver must follow.
 	- "Working Hours": This button takes you to a page that contains text information about the working hours that each pickup station follows.
 	- "QR Code": This button starts a QR code scanner.
-The intention of this QR code scanner is to scan the QR code generated on the driver side, which takes the passenger to the shared Google spreadsheet.
+The intention of this QR code scanner is to scan the QR code generated on the driver's side, which takes the passenger to the shared Google spreadsheet.
 	- "Pick-up Request": This button takes the user to a page where they are asked to input their next destination and which pick-up station they want to be picked up from.
 	- "News": This button takes you to the SafeRide website for the latest news and information.
-	- "About Us": This button takes you to a page that explains what the SafeRide service is, and contains a button that redirects you to the SafeRide's Messenger chat.
+	- "About Us": This button takes you to a page that explains SafeRide's service and the page contains a button that redirects you to SafeRide's Messenger chat.
-4. If you ticked the "I am a driver" box, then after login you will be automatically redirected to a separate set of activities/pages:
+4. If you tick the "I am a driver" box, then you will be automatically redirected to a separate set of activities/pages when "Log in" is pressed:
 	- You, as the driver, will be redirected to a page containing images and license plate numbers of each SafeRide car.
 	- Once clicked, each car image will redirect you to another page containing image drop-boxes that require you to capture (or choose from gallery) and upload images of the four sides of the car that you will be driving for this shift.
 You will be required to upload exactly four images to be able to proceed to the next page.
 	- Once that is done, you will be then redirected to another page that contains images of each pickup station.